 All meetings open to the public.

-• Joint Senate Finance/Assembly Ways and Means subcommittee reviews Department of Information Technology budgets.
+• Senate Finance/Assembly Ways and Means joint subcommittee closes budgets of TRPA, the Department of Transportation and Veterans Affairs.
 Room 2134.

-• Assembly Taxation hears AB110, which repeals the prospective expiration of the exemption from the property tax levied on the real and personal property of certain apprenticeship programs.
-Room 4100.
+• Senate Taxation hears AB110 which repeals the prospective expiration of the exemption from the property tax levied on the real and personal property of certain apprenticeship programs.
+Room 2135.